Aisha

 Aisha bint Abi Bakr (Note: /ˈɑːiːʃɑː/ AH-ee-shah, /USalso-ʃə, aɪˈiːʃə/ --shə-,_-eye-EE-shə; عائشة بنت أبي بكر, /ar/.
-Like other wives of Muhammad, her name is sometimes prefixed by the honorific "Mother of the Believers" (أمّ المؤمنين).) (c. – July 678) was a muhadditha, political figure, and the third and youngest wife of Islamic prophet Muhammad.
+Like other wives of Muhammad, her name is sometimes prefixed by the honorific "Mother of the Believers" (أمّ المؤمنين).) (c. – July 678) was the third and youngest wife of Islamic prophet Muhammad.
+After Muhammad's death, she was politically active during the Rashidun Caliphate and stands out as a prominent female figure of the period.

-Aisha played a significant role in early Islamic history, both during Muhammad's life and after his death.
+A muhadditha and political figure, Aisha played a significant role in early Islamic history, both during Muhammad's life and after his death.
 She is regarded in Sunni tradition as intelligent, inquisitive, and scholarly, and is often described as Muhammad's most beloved wife after Khadija bint Khuwaylid.
 She contributed to the transmission of Muhammad's teachings and remained active in the Muslim community for 44 years after his death.
 Aisha is credited with narrating over 2,000 hadiths, covering not only aspects of Muhammad's personal life but also legal, ritual, and theological subjects such as inheritance, pilgrimage, prayer, and eschatology.
 Her intellectual abilities and knowledge of poetry, medicine, and Islamic jurisprudence were praised by early scholars, including al-Zuhri and her student Urwa ibn al-Zubayr.

 In addition to her scholarly contributions, Aisha was involved in the religious, social, and political affairs of the early Muslim community.
 During the caliphates of Abu Bakr (her father), Umar, Uthman, and Ali, she engaged in public discourse, transmitted religious knowledge, and took part in major events, including the Battle of the Camel.
 Her participation in such matters was notable given the limited public roles generally held by women at the time.
 In Sunni Islam, she is revered as a leading scholar, hadith transmitter, and teacher of several companions and the tabi'in, while in Shia Islam, she is viewed critically for her opposition to Ali.

-Beginning in the 20th century, Aisha's reported age at marriage has become a subject of modern debate and criticism.
-Most early Islamic sources state that she was six years old at the time of the marriage contract and nine when the marriage was consummated.
-Modern commentators have cited these reports to question Muhammad’s conduct, with a minority of polemicists describing the marriage using the modern term "pedophilia".
-However, scholars and historians note that marriage at a young age was not considered unusual in 7th-century Arabia, and that references to Aisha's youth in early Islamic texts were intended to emphasize her "religious purity and virtue".
+Aisha's reported age at marriage has become a subject of modern debate and criticism.
+Most early Islamic sources state that she was nine years old when the marriage was consummated.
+This has led to criticism of Muhammad based on contemporary views and laws on the age of consent.
+In Islamic literature, the young age of her marriage did not draw any significant discourse; nonetheless, scholars Denise Spellberg and Kecia Ali find the very mention of her age to be atypical of early Muslim biographers, and hypothesize a connotation to her virginity and, more than that, religious purity.
+(Note: Ibn Sa'd notes Aisha to have boasted of her being the only virgin-wife before Muhammad himself.)